blakeofwilliam/javascript-assignments/README.md

 In order to validate that your code works, simply run `npm test` and ensure that all of the tests pass.

 ### Basic git commands for later
-`git fetch` fetches all branches from the remote repo
+`git fetch --prune` fetches and cleans up all branches according to the remote repo

 `git branch -a` lists all available branches